 - Building a new home can be a trying experience.
-So, if you’re building the house with a significant other, make sure the two of you are on the same page in terms of decision making.
+So, if you’re building the house with a significant other, make sure the two of you are on the same page.

 - Consider your availability.
 You may or may not have a flexible schedule, so establish with your agent, builder, or contractor what your availability is to discuss the build.

-- If issues arise unexpectedly and require your immediate attention, delegate a specific point person (you or your significant other) who can answer those calls.
+- If issues arise unexpectedly and require your immediate attention, delegate a specific point person (you or you’re significant other) who can answer those calls.

 - Do you like the communication style of the architect, builders, and contractors?
 You should feel comfortable voicing your opinion.
 After all, this is your home!
 If you don’t, perhaps reconsider working with that team.